 Núcleo Priori assists people of all ages through neuropsychology and psychotherapy.
-They believe that psychological counseling is an essential part of the health of any person and have working methodologies that seek to make their patients feel sheltered, having a more intimate and personalized support for each assisted.
+They believe that psychological counseling is an essential part of health for any person and work with methodologies that make their patients feel sheltered and have a more intimate, personalized support for each assisted.

-The architecture of the logo was based on the Galano Grotesque family, which had its terminations edited and rounded to express less aggressive and sharp forms, although without losing the solidity.
+The architecture of the logo was based on the Galano Grotesque family, which had its terminations edited and rounded to express less aggressive and sharp forms while not losing its solidity.

-The chosen colors seek to bring energy to the brand and to get away from those commonly used in the health sector, mainly because of the characteristic of Priori seeking to be positioned with a more commercial image and communicating more spontaneously with its target audience.
+The chosen colors seek to bring energy to the brand and get away from commonly used colors in the health sector.
+This is mainly because Priori seeks to be positioned with a more commercial image and to communicate spontaneously with its target audience.

-During the research of the concept behind the Priori’s visual identity some concepts and areas of multidisciplinary studies that are intertwined with psychology were taken into consideration, such as contrasting and categorization of emotions, which was studied by engineers, psychiatrists, historians among others, and discusses how emotions are classified and thought to relate to each other.
-Like the work of British cultural historian Tiffany Watt Smith, who with graphics and flow charts can synthesize complex feelings and concepts.
+During the research of the concept behind the Priori’s visual identity some concepts and areas of multidisciplinary studies that are intertwined with psychology were taken into consideration, such as contrasting and categorization of emotions, which was studied by engineers, psychiatrists, and historians to discuss how emotions are classified and relate to each other.
+This is like the work of British cultural historian Tiffany Watt Smith who, with graphics and flow charts, can synthesize complex feelings and concepts.

-From the research outcomes with the children visual forms that represented the feelings we would like to relate to Priori were developed, trying to make a visual connection that would allow people to "see" or even "touch" those feelings.
+The outcomes of the children’s visual forms encapsulated the feelings we wanted to relate to Priori during development, trying to make a visual connection that would allow people to "see" and "touch" those feelings.
 These visually synthesized representations were applied and expanded throughout the project.